Resources for Parents

 Passport & Visas

 Every student is responsible for acquiring a passport prior to their study abroad experience.
 Certain programs/countries may also require students to obtain a student visa prior to departure.
+Please keep in mind the time that it will take to apply for and receive a passport and/or visa.

 For more information on these issues, visit the U.S. Department of State website.
 Most programs will offer some level of assistance with the visa process as well.